bluekitchen/btstack/port/stm32-f4discovery-cc256x/README.md

 In src/btstack_config.h resp. in example/btstack_config.h of the generated projects, additional debug information can be enabled by uncommenting ENABLE_LOG_INFO.

-Also, the full packet log can be enabled in src/port.c resp. btstack/port/stm32-f4discovery-cc256x/src/port.c by uncommenting the hci_dump_open(..) line.
+Also, the full packet log can be enabled in src/port.c resp. btstack/port/stm32-f4discovery-cc256x/src/port.c by uncommenting the hci_dump_init(..) line.
 The console output can then be converted into .pklg files for OS X PacketLogger or WireShark by running tool/create_packet_log.py

 ## GATT Database
 In BTstack, the GATT Database is defined via the .gatt file in the example folder.
 The Makefile contains rules to update the .h file when the .gatt was modified.